-Children can start from the term following their third birthday until, providing they stay eligible, they start full-time education.
+Providing they have been successfully checked for eligibility the the term before, children can start from the term following their third birthday until, providing they stay eligible, they start full-time education.
 This is usually in the September following their fourth birthday.
 Contact the provider for their term start dates and to arrange settling-in sessions.

 I live outside of Gateshead.
 Can my child attend a Gateshead provision?

 Any child can access their free entitlement in a Gateshead provision.
 You do not need to be a Gateshead resident.

 The additional hours will be available from September 2017.
 You can apply through HM Revenue and Customs (HMRC).